HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 With MC, the final return propagates back all the way to the beginning (discounted by $\gamma$).

 With TD, the update is only based on the difference between the estimated previous and discounted next-state values, and the return.
+Return that is only available at the end of an episode propagates toward earlier states one state per episode.

 ![wk3-RMS-error-TD-vs-MC.png](wk3-RMS-error-TD-vs-MC.png)

 TD learned quicker and achieved a better final error.

+TD generally converges faster than MC.

 We could use a decaying $\alpha$ to achieve even better results.